keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

 ## Diagnose and Recover

-1. Determine prominent failure reason (Error Type) and Smtp error responses
+1. Determine prominent failure reason (Error Type) and Smtp error responses.

    - Check the bottom of the alert mail table to find the major cause of failure (prominent error type) or OSP page link in email
    - Identify the components involved in the failure. for example: